HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | 2018 | 10    | $       4,219.92 | $       9,949.96 | $      -5,730.04 | Decline         |
 | 2018 | 11    | $      12,278.93 | $       4,219.92 | $       8,059.01 | Growth          |
 | 2018 | 12    | $       7,999.96 | $      12,278.93 | $      -4,278.97 | Decline         |

+This table was developed to support a time-based performance analysis.